LIFEHUBBER

 ReMe is a memory management framework for AI agents, presented as a way to preserve useful context across longer conversations and across sessions rather than resetting memory every time.

 The repository presents ReMe as a memory management framework for AI agents.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is